 Corporate site selection is a complex undertaking – even for those well acquainted with the task.

-Even in the most ideal conditions, the site selection process requires a diligent approach dependent upon not only location criteria but also fiscal evaluation, strategic negotiations and above all, uncompromising client confidentiality.
+Even in the most ideal conditions, corporate site selection requires a diligent approach dependent upon not only location criteria but also fiscal evaluation, strategic negotiations, and above all, uncompromising client confidentiality.

 Renowned industry expert Kate McEnroe is no stranger to the pitfalls of site selection.
-As owner of Chicago-based Kate McEnroe Consulting, she has extensive experience helping companies navigate the sometimes-choppy waters of the site location process.
+As owner of Chicago-based Kate McEnroe Consulting, she has extensive experience helping companies navigate the sometimes-choppy waters of the site-selection process.

-“People often start off with a wish list that is too long and that is not grounded necessarily in what is available on this planet,” says McEnroe.
+“People often start off with a wishlist that is too long and that is not grounded necessarily in what is available on this planet,” McEnroe said.
 “You have to think through your biggest pain points; not what utopia looks like.
 That is something that is not on the planet.”

-She says she often tells companies to consider what is most important to their project, why it’s most important and what is causing difficulty in their current situation.
+McEnroe often tells companies to consider what is most important to their project, why it’s most important, and what is causing difficulty in their current situation.
 Then, examine how that situation can be improved upon.

 Additionally, McEnroe advises being realistic about the project timeframe.

-“What often happens is that a company will start out saying, ‘We need a decision by X date and we need to be up and running by Y date,’” says McEnroe.
+“What often happens is that a company will start out saying, ‘We need a decision by X date and we need to be up and running by Y date,’” McEnroe said.
 “But then, at the back end, they may not be moving that quickly, after all, so they eliminated options they didn’t necessarily have to eliminate because they weren’t realistic about their timeframe.”

-McEnroe says these are the types of things she tries to hammer out with clients during the initial stages of a site location project.
+McEnroe said these are the types of things she tries to hammer out with clients during the initial stages of corporate site selection.

-“You will be more efficient if you take a little time up front and put some structure around it,” says McEnroe.
+“You will be more efficient if you take a little time up front and put some structure around it,” McEnroe said.
 “It’s much more beneficial to move in a directed path.”

-Otherwise, it’s easy to get sidelined by “shiny” distractions – other buildings, different communities or articles touting locations that are “best for business.”
+Otherwise, it’s easy to get sidelined by “shiny” distractions – other buildings and different communities.